FrankIglesias/true-north/README.md

  node migrations/timezone-import.js
  ```
  This will fetch each timezone and persist it on the database database.

+ For time saving, migrations can be stopped any time and the database will have the timezones that were able to finalize persistance.
 ## Server
 The server runs with docker compose.
 So in order to run it you need to have it installed on your computer.
 [Instructions here](https://docs.docker.com/compose/install/)